JUBA! Award & Awardees

 The Story of JUBA

 William Henry Lane was the first African American to earn the right to perform with white minstrel dancers in the 1830’s and 40s.
 Lane and an Irishman named John Diamond were promoted in a series of staged tap dance competitions of which Lane won all but one.
 He was given the appellation “Juba”- a Zulu word meaning King – by fellow dancers and went on to give command performances before the crowned heads of Europe where he was proclaimed the greatest dancer of all time by American and European critics alike.

 Juba (also spelled giuba) is a river/valley/city in Somalia/Ethiopia/Sudan.
 It is also a word in Swahili meaning “dove”.
 Juba was also a dance created by slaves featuring hand clapping and foot stomping, referred to as “patting the juba”.

 The JUBA!
 Award

 William Henry Lane faced crushing prejudice in a country still divided by slavery and was still able to accomplish, to excel and to win.
 Lane’s life is a testament to the ability of people to overcome all obstacles, to excel despite adversity and to affect change through acts of personal courage and fortitude.
-This award acknowledges those who personify these characteristics through their support of the art of tap dance.
+This award acknowledges those who personify these characteristics and have made extraordinary contributions to the field as artists and patrons.

 A passionate and active member of Chicago’s dance community.
 Co-founder of DanceWorks Chicago.
 Received the prestigious Ruth Page Award in 2009 and the Champion of Dance award from Dance USA.
 A tireless advocate for dancers who has commissioned countless works for dance companies in Chicago.